 The Council considers applications for open seats on its advisory panels during regularly scheduled Council meetings , usually during the Council’s June and December meetings.
 Applications are reviewed by the Council during closed session (all application information is considered confidential).
 Appointments are then made during an open session.
 Applicants are contacted regarding their status.
 Active applications are kept on file for two years.

 Once appointed, advisory panel members serve voluntarily for 3-year terms.
 Advisory panels generally meet no more than once or twice each year for 1-2 day meetings.
 If an advisory panel does not meet within the calendar year, that period does not count against the term.
 At the end of the 3-year terms, the AP member’s seat is open to qualified applicants and the current member is also eligible for reappointment.
 Most members are limited to serving 3 consecutive terms.

 Get Involved – Talk with Advisory Panel Members or Apply

 Fishermen and members of the public are encouraged to contact the advisory panel representatives in your area, sector, and fishery with any concerns or suggestions you may have.
-Open seats on advisory panels are advertised periodically through the Council office, typically in March and September each year.
+Open seats on advisory panels are advertised periodically through the Council office, typically in the spring and fall each year.
 You may submit an application at any time, using the online forms available above.